Ethernet

-The original 10BASE5 Ethernet uses coaxial cable as a shared medium, while the newer Ethernet variants use twisted pair and fiber optic links in conjunction with switches.
+The original 10BASE5 Ethernet uses a thick coaxial cable as a shared medium.
+This was largely superseded by 10BASE2, which used a thinner and more flexible cable that was both less expensive and easier to use.
+More modern Ethernet variants use twisted pair and fiber optic links in conjunction with switches.
 Over the course of its history, Ethernet data transfer rates have been increased from the original 2.94 Mbit/s to the latest 800 Gbit/s, with rates up to 1.6 Tbit/s under development.
 The Ethernet standards include several wiring and signaling variants of the OSI physical layer.

 Systems communicating over Ethernet divide a stream of data into shorter pieces called frames.
 Each frame contains source and destination addresses, and error-checking data so that damaged frames can be detected and discarded; most often, higher-layer protocols trigger retransmission of lost frames.
 Per the OSI model, Ethernet provides services up to and including the data link layer.
 The 48-bit MAC address was adopted by other IEEE 802 networking standards, including IEEE 802.11 (Wi-Fi), as well as by FDDI.
 EtherType values are also used in Subnetwork Access Protocol (SNAP) headers.

 Ethernet is widely used in homes and industry, and interworks well with wireless Wi-Fi technologies.
 The Internet Protocol is commonly carried over Ethernet and so it is considered one of the key technologies that make up the Internet.

 History

-Ethernet was developed at Xerox PARC between 1973 and 1974.
-It was inspired by ALOHAnet, which Robert Metcalfe had studied as part of his PhD dissertation.
-The idea was first documented in a memo that Metcalfe wrote on May 22, 1973, where he named it after the luminiferous aether once postulated to exist as an "omnipresent, completely-passive medium for the propagation of electromagnetic waves."
-In 1975, Xerox filed a patent application listing Metcalfe, David Boggs, Chuck Thacker, and Butler Lampson as inventors.
-In 1976, after the system was deployed at PARC, Metcalfe and Boggs published a seminal paper.
-Yogen Dalal, Ron Crane, Bob Garner, and Roy Ogus facilitated the upgrade from the original 2.94 Mbit/s protocol to the 10 Mbit/s protocol, which was released to the market in 1980.

-Metcalfe left Xerox in June 1979 to form 3Com.
-He convinced Digital Equipment Corporation (DEC), Intel, and Xerox to work together to promote Ethernet as a standard.
-As part of that process Xerox agreed to relinquish their 'Ethernet' trademark.
-The first standard was published on September 30, 1980, as "The Ethernet, A Local Area Network.
-Data Link Layer and Physical Layer Specifications".
-This so-called DIX standard (Digital Intel Xerox) specified 10 Mbit/s Ethernet, with 48-bit destination and source addresses and a global 16-bit Ethertype-type field.
-Version 2 was published in November, 1982 and defines what has become known as Ethernet II.
-Formal standardization efforts proceeded at the same time and resulted in the publication of IEEE 802.3 on June 23, 1983.